-Whether you’re celebrating Hanukkah or you just want to make these tasty potato treats, we have a super yummy vegan latke recipe for you!
-This vegan latke (potato pancake) recipe uses egg replacer.
-We used Ener-G egg replacer for the vegan latkes we made in this photo, and we also chopped the potatoes in a blender instead of grating them.
+Whether you’re celebrating Hanukkah or you just want to make these tasty potato treats, here’s a super yummy vegan latke recipe!
+This vegan latke (potato pancake) recipe uses a shelf stable egg replacer.
+I used Ener-G egg replacer for the vegan latkes in this photo, and I also chopped the potatoes in a blender instead of grating them.
 You can also choose a homemade egg substitute.

 - Approx 2 pounds of peeled potatoes whole (or diced if you use a blender)